-Join Gordon Luckett for an in-depth discussion in this video Global settings, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Global settings, part of Learning Autodesk Vault.

 - [Voiceover] Security is the key to managing…who gets access to save, edit, delete files within Vault.…The global settings are used…to assign roles, users and groups.…When you click on Tools, Administration,…there are two types of settings:…Vault Settings and Global Settings.…The Vault settings are vault by vault…within the server so within the Vault server,…you can have multiple vaults,…each one with its own settings.…However, with the Global Settings,…this affects all vaults within a particular server.…